kryops/ng2-events/README.md

 Note that `preventDefault()` is called on the first event to occur to make sure that the event handler is only fired once.
 This prevents touch-enabled devices from firing the handler for both the `touchstart` and the `mousedown` event.

+For more complex touch gestures use the HammerJS integration.

 ## Event Helpers